Kewner/launch-school/js120/5-more-OOP/03-exercise-sets/01-easy/notes.md

 - 09-moving.js
   - mixins!! how to use them, and when to use them
 - 10-pet-shelter.js
-  - compare your solution to LS solution
+  - how to organize the objects/which methods go where?